 Since 2018, my wife Louise, a violin teacher and performer, has been supporting both of us.
 We aren’t famous, rich or powerful, we are just ordinary people fighting for what we believe is right.

 The ATO and Australian Government have significant resources at their disposal.
 I am asking for your support to access expert legal representation to level the playing field.

 In the US, people use GoFundMe to crowdfund medical bills because they have a health system unfit for democracy; in Australia, we use GoFundMe because we have a system of civil liberties unfit for democracy.

 I would be very grateful if you made a contribution within your capacity to help fund my legal battle against the ATO.

 We sincerely thank everyone for their ongoing and overwhelming support.

-Note: As of Friday, 13 September 2019 I have engaged solicitor Sarah Grimwade to act on my behalf, and instructed her to form a legal team for my defence, including barrister Steven Millstead QC.
-More details will be provided in updates to this campaign.
+Note: As of February 2022, I have engaged new solicitor Frank Barbaro from BT Lawyers Adelaide to act on my behalf (replacing Sarah Grimwade), and instructed him to form a legal team for my defence, including barrister Mr. Steven Millstead QC.